 1031 Exchange Rules in Florida

-Florida has many 1031 tax code, one of which is that the exchanged assets must be like-kind, meaning they should be similar in character or nature.
+Florida has many 1031 tax codes, one of which is that the exchanged assets must be like-kind, meaning they should be similar in character or nature.
 The property can be single-family rental properties, vacation home rentals, restaurant property rentals, commercial office building rentals, apartment buildings, and duplexes.
 Don’t forget that all assets for the deal must be in the US, although you can swap an investment property in Florida for like-kind property in another state.

 You can also relinquish more than one of your assets for more than one other property in Florida.
 However, ensure to invest the money in a greater or equal value property for income taxes deferral when it’s eventually sold.